Hassan-Jahid17/Github-Repository-Analyzer/README.md

 # Github Repository Analyzer

-A web scraping project where user can search can search repositories on their network (whom they follow) based on text and language.
-Also can view timeline of repository of two users with repository details.
-User can login with Github OAuth2.
+* A web scraping project where user can search can search repositories on their network (whom they follow) based on text and language.
+* Also can view timeline of repository of two users with repository details.
+* User can login with Github OAuth2.
+* Implemented proper authentication mechanism (autheticate with Access token and Refresh token)

 ****Technology Used : Nodejs, Expressjs, ReactJs, TypeScript, MongoDb, Redis, TailwindCSS.****